OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Introduction

 \section{Introduction}

-Many natural language processing (NLP) tasks in the healthcare domain such as information retrieval (IR) \citep{10.1145/3462476}, diagnosis coding \citep{early-icd10-classification}, and conversational agents \citep{MEDCOD, pmlr-v158-valmianski21a} depend on correctly identifying medical entities such as disorders and findings in the text.
-This has led to a wealth of literature centered on entity recognition in the past decades \citep{pmid:8563299, pmid:12123149, metamap, savova2010mayo} and many competitions/tasks in both NLP and IR communities \citep{hNLP4, hNLP1, hNLP3, hNLP2}.
-However, the problem of entity recognition continues to be largely unsolved.
-We articulate two main challenges: availability of large amounts of labeled and diverse data ({\it cf.} \citet{TROVE}) and in-the-wild open-set recognition \citep{DBLP:journals/corr/abs-1910-02830, Mottaghi20}.
+Many natural language processing (NLP) tasks in the healthcare domain such as information retrieval (IR) \citep{10.1145/3462476}, diagnosis coding \citep{early-icd10-classification}, and conversational agents \citep{MEDCOD, pmlr-v158-valmianski21a} greatly benefit from correctly identifying medical entities such as disorders and findings in the text.
+This has led to a wealth of literature centered on entity recognition in the past decades \citep{Fries2020, pmid:8563299, pmid:12123149, metamap, savova2010mayo} and many competitions/ tasks in both NLP and IR communities \citep{hNLP4, hNLP1, hNLP3, hNLP2}.

+However, the problem of entity recognition continues to be largely unsolved, with two main challenges being: (1) lack of sufficient amounts of labeled and diverse data and (2) the ability to handle previously unseen entities (open-set recognition).

-The data challenge comes from existing methods requiring significant amounts of labeled data \citep{PMID:30617335}.
-This labeled data needs to include two parts: (1) spans of entity locations, and (2) entities linked to the spans.
-Human labeling can be expensive, especially in specialized domains such as medicine, where the annotators require significant domain expertise.
-To decrease the need for human annotations, different pseudo- or weak-labeling approaches have been proposed \citep{Snorkel, Snorkel2}.
-In biomedical literature, a commonly used approach is to perform direct string matching to UMLS \citep{UMLS} to create weak labels for entity spans and then combine them into strong labels \citep{TROVE, OntoAugment}.
-This works well for formal clinical texts, such as medical literature and physician notes.
-However, this approach struggles with the patient-derived text due to insufficient vocabulary coverage and the propensity of patient text to have disjoint spans for single entities (see \autoref{table:example-annot}).
+Existing methods require significant amounts of labeled data \citep{PMID:30617335} and often include two parts: (1) entity span annotations, and (2) span-entity linking annotations.
+For formal clinical texts, such as medical literature and physician notes, weak-labeling approaches (\eg~lookup-based) help reduce the need for span annotations \citep{Fries2020}.
+However, these approaches struggle with patient-derived text due to insufficient vocabulary coverage and the propensity of patient text to have disjoint spans for entities (see \autoref{table:example-annot}).

-The in-the-wild open-set recognition challenge appears when the models are exposed to text containing entities not seen during training.
-Even when using UMLS as the basis of the medical vocabulary, it is difficult to collect enough data to cover \emph{all} entities.
-Furthermore, real-life text often contains medically relevant compositional entities not found even in UMLS (\eg~``severe sudden abdominal pain").
-This is further compounded when the text is written by patients where (exact) synonyms matches may never be found, even if we consider vocabularies such as the Consumer Health Vocabulary (CHV).
+The in-the-wild open-set recognition challenge appears when the models are exposed to text containing entities not seen during training \citep{DBLP:journals/corr/abs-1910-02830, Mottaghi20}.
+Even when using UMLS \citep{UMLS} as the basis for medical vocabulary, it is difficult to collect enough data to cover \emph{all} entities.
+Furthermore, real-life text often contains medically relevant compositional entities (\eg~``severe sudden abdominal pain") and colloquial language not in UMLS.